 I even bought the red hot candies months ago.
-But it wasn’t until I wandered through Target mindlessly grabbing all the pink and red candies that I decided it was time to make the fudge.
+I used some to make this Red Hot Jello!
+But it wasn't until I wandered through Target mindlessly grabbing all the pink and red candies that I decided it was time to make the fudge.
 You see I found red cinnamon lips and cinnamon jelly hearts and I thought they would be so fun on top of the fudge.

 Although the cinnamon lips turned out to be a little too big, so I will have to step up and eat that bag of candy.
 My skinny jeans just cringed at that plan.
 Maybe I should find someone to share them with.

 Let's talk about this glorious pink fudge for a minute.
 I just can't get over the color of it.
 It is so bright and vibrant and pink!
 A few years ago I made this red hot Oreo fudge.

 I remember that fudge being so good.
 A little bit of cinnamon and a little bit of chocolate worked so well together.
 This time I decided to forget the chocolate (I know, I know.
 Who am I?) and amp up the red hot flavor even more.

 Word of warning...do not crush red hots in a plastic ziplock with a wooden spoon.
 Those little red candies have super strength!
 And sharp edges when they do break.
 Take it from me, you will end up with red hot dust everywhere.